-The American Association for Marriage and Family Therapy, in their article about D.I.D., says: “The main goal for treatment is the integration of the separate personality states into one cohesive, unified personality…” In other words, integration is the process of creating one complete whole, out of all the distinct parts of a person’s mind.
+The American Association for Marriage and Family Therapy, in their article about D.I.D. (which is no longer live on their page), says: “The main goal for treatment is the integration of the separate personality states into one cohesive, unified personality…” In other words, integration is the process of creating one complete whole, out of all the distinct parts of a person’s mind.

-By the way, there’s apparently a whole Dissociative Identity Disorder Wiki (who knew?!), and here’s the page about integration.
+By the way, there apparently used to be a whole Dissociative Identity Disorder Wiki (who knew?!), and I still have a copy of the page about integration.
+Here it is:

 Integration means “getting rid of” or “killing” my inside people.